ithllc/ARGOS_Proof_of_Concept/docs/Architecture.md

 ## 5. Frontend (`frontend/`)

 -   **Framework**: React, integrated with **CopilotKit** for agent interaction.
 -   **Purpose**: Provides a user-friendly interface for interacting with the agent system.
+It is now built into static assets as part of the Docker image and served directly by the FastAPI application within the same Cloud Run service.
 -   **Access**:
     -   **Development**: `http://localhost:3000` (runs via `npm start`)
-    -   **Production**: Deployed as a static site or via a web server
+    -   **Production**: Served directly by the Cloud Run service (e.g., `https://your-cloud-run-url.run.app`)
 -   **Connection**: Connects to the FastAPI Gateway (port 8000) via CopilotKit endpoints at `/copilotkit/*`
 -   **Key Features**:
     -   **Chat Interface**: Submit queries and interact with the Coordinator Agent through a conversational UI powered by CopilotKit.